Leucochloridium paradoxum: Behaviour of the broodsacs and infected snails

 The pulsations of the broodsacs typically vary from 40 to 75 times a minute depending on temperature, but they cease in the dark.

 The parasite manipulates the snail host's behaviour in a way likely to make it more conspicuous to birds.
-In one study of Succinea putris hosts, infected snails stayed in better lit places for longer, sat on higher vegetation, and were more mobile.
+In one study of Succinea putris hosts, infected snails stayed in better-lit places for longer, sat on higher vegetation, and were more mobile.
 Whereas 53% of infected snails remained fully exposed for the 45 minutes of the observation period, the figure was only 28% for the controls (nearby snails without Leucochloridium broodsacs).
 Infected snails may survive for at least a year and continue to be able to use the eyes on the ends of their tentacles.
 Although snails infected by other Leucochloridium species are reported to continue to reproduce, snails infected by L. paradoxum often show a reduction of the sexual organs.

 The appearance and behaviour of the sporocysts is a case of aggressive mimicry, where the parasite vaguely resembles the food of the host, thereby gaining the parasite entry into the host's body by being eaten.
 This is unlike most other cases of aggressive mimicry, in which the mimic eats the duped animal.

 Taxonomy

-In older literature, L. paradoxum may be referred to as L. macrostomum, derived from Rudolphi's 1803 description of Fasciola distomum, which he later renamed Distomum macrostomum.
-Subsequently it was shown that L. paradoxum is a different species; Rudolphi's species is now in the genus Urogonimus.
+In older literature, L. paradoxum may be referred to as Leucochloridium macrostomum, derived from Rudolphi's 1803 description of Fasciola macrostoma, which he later (1809) renamed Distomum macrostomum.
+The confusion came about because Zeller in 1874 misidentified adults of L. paradoxum as D. macrostomum.
+Rudolphi's species is now in the genus Urogonimus.
 Leucochloridium heckerti Kagan, 1951 is also considered a synonym of L. paradoxum.

+Based on genetic sequences and comparisons of the broodsac colouration, it has been suggested that the population of L. paradoxum reported from Japan deserves to be considered a separate species.

 Identification

 The easiest way to differentiate between Leucochloridium species is from the appearance of the broodsacs in the tentacle of the host snail.
 Leucochloridium paradoxum exhibits broodsacs that have green bands with dark brown and black spots, and with a dark-brown or reddish-brown tip.
+As the broodsacs mature the colours become brighter and the tips browner.
 Nowadays this method of identification may be supported with ribosomal DNA sequences.
 A snail may be simultaneously infected by more than one species of Leucochloridium.

-The adults, found in the cloaca of birds, are less well known, so that distinguishing the species is less straightforward.
+The adults—small and found in the cloaca of birds—are less well known, so that distinguishing the species is less straightforward.
+Useful distinguishing characters of L. paradoxum are its round-shaped body, an oral sucker slightly larger than the ventral sucker, and the position of the gonads close to ventral sucker; but it is not consistently distinguishable morphologically from L. perturbatum.

 Habitat

-Leucochlordium paradoxum is found in moist areas, such as marshes, where the usual intermediate host Succinea snails are found.
+Leucochloridium paradoxum is found in moist areas, such as marshes, where the usual intermediate host Succinea snails are found.